 * Everything gets lots of rinses so no worries about stuff lingering in your machine.

 * No, the cost of washing does not make the cost of disposable diapering versus cloth diapering comparable.

 * Cloth diapers don’t have the pins and all that stuff from the old days (although you CAN use those).
 They look pretty modern.
 Here is one:

 I am pretty much a diva when it comes to things that are remotely poop-related (GROSS), so if I don’t find it that gross (or at least not any more gross than disposable diapering), chances are you won’t either.
 I firmly believe that far more people would be cloth diapering if they tried it.

-I hope this helps ease any concerns you have, but you can feel free to ask me any other questions.
-You can comment here or, the best way to get an answer is by asking on my Facebook page or by email (email@example.com).
+I hope this helps ease any concerns you have, but you can feel free to ask Carolyn or I any other questions.
+You can comment here or ask on our Facebook page.
 The nice thing about using my Facebook page is generally others chime in too.